ANC Under $100 Is No Longer a Compromise

 2. Multipoint connection — Pair to phone and laptop simultaneously.
 Increasingly common under $100.

 3. Fit and ear tips — Three to five sizes included.
-Good passive seal dramatically improves ANC effectiveness.
+Good passive seal dramatically improves ANC effectiveness by up to 8dB.

 4. IP rating — IPX4 minimum for workout use.
 IPX5 for outdoor runs in rain.

-5. App support — EQ customization and ANC adjustment improve the experience significantly.
+5. App support — EQ customization and ANC adjustment improve the user experience significantly over fixed implementations.